Graphically illustrating the evolution of Vintage American Paperbacks

 I will update the BookScans web site three times a year: in February, June and October.

 NOTE: I'm still working on the PlupScans website, but the project keeps slipping.
 Sorry about that.
-Eventually, I plan to move all of the images of pulp magazines on this website to an independent site: http://www.PulpScans.com .
+Eventually, I plan to move all of the images of pulp magazines on BookScans to an independent site: http://www.PulpScans.com .
 It will be dedicated not only to cover images, but to interior illustrations (such as this one by Virgil Finlay).
 Feel free to visit as I build it.
-I will be adding hundreds of images to that site throughout the year.
+I will be adding hundreds of images to that site as time goes on.

 Many thanks to vintage paperback enthusiasts who have pointed out errors on the web site.
 I strive to keep the information as accurate as possible.
 Please keep emailing me your comments and criticisms.

 The Reference Library

 I am in the process of completely updating the The BookScans Reference Library, which contains scans of more than 4,000 books, magazines and fanzines.
-Many thanks to Bob Gaines for his numerous contributions.)
+(Many thanks to Bob Gaines for his numerous contributions.)
 I'm busy updating menus and index pages to help you browse the various sub-sections.

 Free On-Line Reference Books: